Wilfred/chatty/README.md

 An HTTP endpoint for sending messages to IRC channels.

-Haskell with Snapg, GPLv2 license.
+Haskell with Snap, GPLv2 license.

 ## Running